 - When working with complex equations.

-- When there are multiple versions and formats for correct answers to give a correct answer.
+- When there are multiple versions and formats for correct answers.

 Does the question you are authoring involve any of the above components?